Benjamineidum/weather/README.md

-# Weather
+# Weather Dashboard
-Weather Dashboard
+  A weather dashboard that features dynamically updated HTML and CSS using OpenWeather API data.

 # User Story

 AS A traveler
   I WANT to see the weather outlook for multiple cities\
-  SO THAT I can plan a trip accordingly\
+  SO THAT I can plan a trip accordingly

 # Acceptance Criteria